vinaysoftwaredev07/laravelphpmini/README.md

 After login into the web ( Mean to say with web guard) app authentication with Admin User,

+    -- php artisan passport:install ( For installation of personal access client )

  - Click on Developer
  - Create Personal Access Token to access the data from API ( Passport has been used for OAuth2.0 )
  - Change the Default guard to API and API Driver to passport